point-4ward/Home-Assistant/README.md

  - Controllable from my phone over the internet, or via local network.

- - Controls living room lights and three lights in the master bedroom ( 1 x ceiling, 2 x bedside).
+ - Controls living room lights, bedroom 2 lights and three lights in the master bedroom ( 1 x ceiling, 2 x bedside).
 The master bedroom lights are multicoloured and can be set to preset scenes or controlled individually.
-The living room lights are white but can be set to preset brightness or controlled to any desired level.
+The living room and bedroom 2 lights are white but can be set to preset brightness or controlled to any desired level.

  - Tracks our phones using owntracks and therefore knows whether or not anybody is at home.